-Earlier this year, two trucks carrying three men showed up at my home for an all-day installation of a.
-I shepherded my chatty 3- and 4-year-old boys out the door and my wife drove them to get egg bites at Starbucks while I did the initial walkthrough.
+One day, two trucks carrying three men showed up at my home for an all-day installation of a Vivint security system.
+I shepherded my chatty 3- and 4-year-old boys out the door, and my wife drove them to get egg bites at Starbucks while I did the initial walkthrough.
 Then we left for the day, went into the city, did some shopping, got ice cream and returned to find our house newly secured.

-Security cameras, a, a , a connected deadbolt, over a dozen sensors of various sorts and more dotted our home -- though you wouldn't notice most of the accoutrements without peering closely.
-Another quick walkthrough and explanation (thankfully brief; I've written about smart home devices for years, after all) and it was dinnertime.
+Security cameras, a smart thermostat, a video doorbell, a connected deadbolt, over a dozen sensors of various sorts and more dotted our home -- though you wouldn't notice most of the accoutrements without peering closely.
+Another quick walkthrough and explanation (thankfully brief because I've written about smart home devices for years), and it was dinnertime.

-In the weeks that followed, I tested Vivint's home security system -- checked the security camera feeds, timed sensor latency and so on -- thanks to the company providing the hardware and installation for a one-month trial period.
-And in general, Vivint has worked great.
-The experience is far more unified than you get with standalone devices and it's all made consummately accessible through both the Vivint app and the central console -- a touchscreen tablet affixed to your wall.
+In the following weeks, I tested Vivint's home security system -- checked the security camera feeds, timed sensor latency and so on -- thanks to the company providing the hardware and installation for a one-month trial period.
+And in general, Vivint worked great.
+The experience is far more unified than you get with standalone devices, and it's all made consummately accessible through the Vivint app and the central console: a touchscreen tablet affixed to your wall.

-But for all its glister and gleam -- or perhaps because of it -- Vivint costs some serious money.
+But for all its glitter and gleam -- or perhaps because of it -- Vivint costs some serious money.
 My setup clocked in at about $3,680, though a spokesperson at Vivint told me the average customer buys about $2,400 worth of equipment.
 That can be paid up-front or with a monthly payment plan.
-Either way, the device-by-device approach to pricing (as opposed to) is a double-edged sword: You get devices personalized to your needs, but you don't really get the discount you'd expect when buying a package of equipment.
+Either way, the device-by-device approach to pricing (as opposed to other brands' package pricing) is a double-edged sword: You get devices personalized to your needs, but you don't get the discount you'd expect when buying a package of equipment.

-Two primary problems have: the problem of power (Wi-Fi drains batteries quickly, but routers don't often communicate with low-energy radio protocols like Z-Wave or Zigbee), and the problem of continuity (some brands work with Alexa and Google Assistant, but not Siri; others are Apple-exclusive, etc.).
+Two primary problems have plagued the integrated home for years: the problem of power (Wi-Fi drains batteries quickly, but routers don't often communicate with low-energy radio protocols like Z-Wave or Zigbee), and the problem of continuity (some brands work with Alexa and Google Assistant, but not Siri; others are Apple-exclusive, etc.).